Transgender 101: The basic overview

-Understanding Gender Identity Disorder (GID) and Gender Dysphoria
+Understanding Gender Dysphoria (GD), formerly Gender Identity Disorder (GID)

-What is gender dysphoria?
-Gender dysphoria, which is also known as ‘gender identity disorder’ or (GID), is a medical diagnosis that describes an experience of anxiety, confusion, and discomfort about the discrepancy between one’s biological sex, and one’s self-defined gender identity which does not match their biological sex.
+GD, which was formerly known as ‘gender identity disorder’ or (GID), is a medical diagnosis that describes an experience of anxiety, confusion, and discomfort about the discrepancy between one’s biological sex, and one’s self-defined gender identity, which does not match their biological sex.

 The first three words that we often hear upon our entrance to this world are either, “It’s a boy,” or “It’s a girl.”
 When those words are spoken, an automatic series of expectations are set in motion about how we will think, look, dress and act as we grow-up.
 The gender dysphoric child, however, will soon discover that what is expected of him or her is not what feels good or right.
 This begins the journey toward self-discovery.
 Unfortunately, this journey toward self-discovery is wrought with strong social influences, expectations, and misinformation.
 Much like being dropped in a thick dark forest without a guide, or any clear paths, the gender dysphoric child must safely navigate his or her way to his or her true gender, often alone.